adityasinght38/hero-cycle-pricing-engine/README.md

 ## Contact

-Built by [Your Name] for Hero Cycles technical assessment.
+Built by Aditya Thakur for Hero Cycles technical assessment.